Meet six-year-old Isaac.

 But research shows that two thirds of people in the UK have never met a child or young person who has lost their sight.

-This means that millions of people are also unaware that nine out of 10 blind children won’t have a long term job when they grow up.
+This means that millions of people are also unaware that nine out of 10 blind or partially children won’t have a long term job when they grow up.

 At RSBC, we believe that the risk of poverty and loneliness that comes with childhood sight loss cannot be tolerated any more.